We use cookies on this site to enhance your user experience. Do You agree?

 • When mentioning the name of an institution, the first time we write the full name with an abbreviation, and the abbreviation should be used in subsequent references.

-• Bibliographic notes about the literature on the subject are to be placed within the text.
+• Citations referencing literature on the subject are to be placed within the text.

 • The author of a publication is responsible for its copyright and publishing rights.